Honor Blackman: Films

 She played Hera in Jason and the Argonauts (1963), which featured stop-motion animation by Ray Harryhausen.
 She had roles in the films Bridget Jones's Diary (2001) and Jack Brown and the Curse of the Crown (also 2001).

 Cockneys vs Zombies (2012) was Blackman's final feature film appearance.

 James Bond

 During the 1960s, Blackman practised judo at the Budokwai dojo.
-This helped her prepare for her roles as Cathy Gale in The Avengers and Pussy Galore in Goldfinger (1964).
+This helped her prepare for her roles as Cathy Gale in the British television series The Avengers and Pussy Galore in Goldfinger (1964).

-Albert R. Broccoli said Blackman was cast opposite Sean Connery in the Bond film on the basis of her success in the British television series The Avengers.
+Albert R. Broccoli said Blackman was cast opposite Sean Connery in the Bond film on the basis of her success in The Avengers.
 He knew that most American audiences would not have seen the programme.
 Broccoli said, "The Brits would love her because they knew her as Mrs. Gale[;] the Yanks would like her because she was so good—it was a perfect combination."

 Theatre

 In 1968, Blackman appeared opposite John Neville and Hylda Baker in the musical play Mr & Mrs, based on the plays of Noël Coward.
 In the late 1970s, she toured Australia and New Zealand and Canada with Michael Craig and Colleen Clifford in the comedy play Move Over, Mrs Markham.
 In February 1979, she starred in Stephen Barry's production of Tom Stoppard's Night and Day at the Perth Playhouse, coinciding with Stoppard's presence as a participant in the Festival of Perth.

 In 1981, she appeared in a London revival of The Sound of Music opposite Petula Clark.
 The production opened to rave reviews and the largest advance sale in British theatre history to that time.
 She spent most of 1987 at the Fortune Theatre starring as the Mother Superior in the West End production of Nunsense.

 Blackman returned to the theatre in 2005, touring through 2006 with a production of My Fair Lady, in which she played Mrs. Higgins.
 She developed a one-woman show, Word of Honor, which premiered in October 2006.
 From April to September 2007, Blackman took over the role of Fraulein Schneider in Cabaret at the Lyric Theatre in London's West End.